 New applicants for licences to operate air services should be aware of the type and volume of statistics that must be reported.

-All carriers providing air services to or from Canada are required, under regulations pursuant to section 50 of the CTA, to report certain operational data to the Government of Canada.
-This is accomplished through Transport Canada's program for the Electronic Collection of Air Transportation Statistics (ECATS).To join ECATS, air carriers are required to contact the ECATS program office 30 days prior to beginning their operations to or from Canada.
+Licensees providing domestic or international services touching Canada are required, under regulations stemming from section 50 of the CTA, to report certain operational data to the Government of Canada through Transport Canada’s Electronic Collection of Air Transportation Statistics (ECATS) program.

 Economic Analysis (ACACE)